tedpon/tedpon/README.md

 Hello

-Is me, trying to code my golfing life easier
+Is me, trying to code my golfing

 -Ted